Hoosat-Oy/hoosat-create/README.md

 ## License
-This template is licensed under the MIT License.
+This template is licensed under the ISC License.
 Feel free to use it for your own projects or as a starting point for your own templates.

 ## Message